Cardano-Forge/weld/README.md

 }
 ```

-Now, you can interact with the library through custom hooks from anywhere in your application.
+You can now interact with the library using custom hooks from anywhere in your application.

 ```tsx
 import { useBtcWallet, useBtcExtensions } from "@ada-anvil/weld/btc/react";
 ```

-_Note: To see all the supported features, refer to the Bitcoin [examples folder](/documentation/examples/i-btc-vanilla-js/)._
+_Note: For a full list of supported features, refer to the Bitcoin [examples folder](/documentation/examples/i-btc-vanilla-js/)._

-To use Weld's bitcoin stores outside of React, use the `weldBtc` instance as you would the `weld` instance.
+To use Weld's bitcoin stores outside of React, use the `weldBtc` instance the same way as the `weld` instance.

 ```tsx
 import { weldBtc } from "@ada-anvil/weld/btc";